RagnarB83/ash-documentation/docs/job-types.rst

 Options to **geometricOptimizer**:

-- coordsystem (Default: 'tric', other options: 'hdlc', 'dlc', 'cartesian', 'prim', 'tric-p')
+- coordsystem (Default: 'tric', other options: 'hdlc', 'dlc', 'cart', 'prim')
 - frozenatoms (default: None, provide list of atoms to be frozen in space)
 - constraintsinputfile (default: None, provide name of constraints-inputfile according to geomeTRIC syntax.
 - constraints (default: None, provide dictionary of constraint definitions, with or without the value of the constraint.
 Example: constraints = { 'bond' : [[0,1]]}